SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00007_Creating-IIS-Website-for-SIM/index.rst

 .. note:: Please choose the application pool named *"Treon"* or *"SIM"* if it exists.

-In the next step, please authentificate the application by activating its authentification for Windows.
+In the next step, please authenticate the application by activating its authentication for Windows.

   .. image:: _static/image009.png
   .. image:: _static/image011.png